EtaiG/ajv/docs/validation.md

 const data2 = {
   foo: {
-    y: 1,
+    x: "",
-    z: "" : // will NOT be removed; `unevaluatedProperties` != false
+    y: 1 : // will NOT be removed; `unevaluatedProperties` != false
   }
 }